• Skip to primary navigation

 Extension ideas

-Does a plastic bottle work better than a glass bottle?
+Find out whether a plastic bottle works better than a glass bottle.

 We used the Learning Resources Super Magnet Classroom Lab Kit to create this activity.